 In June 2017, we amended the wording of the section headed ‘Whose health will benefit from these recommendations?’ to include people with learning disabilities.

 - developing a sustainable, community-wide approach to obesity

-- involving local businesses and social enterprises operating in the local area
+- involving the community, local businesses and social enterprises

 - local authorities and the NHS as exemplars of good practice